VOL. IV - APPENDIX G

 Our line continues through Henry Lewis (see below), one of only three surviving children of Samuel and Mary Lewis.

-Nothing more is known with any certainty about George Lewis, but first a little is known about his only other surviving sibling, James Lewis.
+But first a little is known about his other surviving siblings, James Lewis and George Lewis.

 - James Lewis & Maria/Charlotte Moss.